What is Georgia’s wrongful death statute of limitations?

 The second type of claim is brought to recover damages from the financial losses that were related to the person’s death.
 For example, an estate may choose to seek compensation for medical bills, funeral expenses and burial expenses.
 The type of claim that is filed will depend on the wishes and needs of the survivors.

-If a loved one has been killed as the result of someone’s negligence or error, an Atlanta wrongful death attorney will be able to assist you in determining whether you have the elements necessary for a successful wrongful death claim.
+If a loved one has been killed as the result of someone’s negligence or error, an experienced attorney will be able to assist you in determining whether you have the elements necessary for a successful wrongful death claim.